-Fronthauling

-[Note: This section focuses on RF transmission using optical fiber links.
-The original title of this section“Backhauling/Fronthauling”was amended.]
+Fronthaul

 There are a lot of studies to transmit high-speed data signals around 10 Gbps to user terminals for future mobile services such as 5G which requires a huge number of base transceiver stations (BTSs) and small-cell networks[1].
 The centralized radio access network (C-RAN) separates the function of the BTS to a modulation/demodulation unit (M/dMU) and a radio access unit (RAU), and will be configured with a centralized M/dMU and remotely located RAUs for last access to the user terminals.
 The connection between the M/dMU and RAU is called “fronthaul”, and currently, ITU-T SG15 defines mobile fronthaul including Radio over Fiber (RoF) [2].
 Mobile fronthaul is defined as a connection between one and the other of separated radio transceiver functions within a base station.
-RoF is defined as a fiber-optic transmission of waveform for radiocommunication services.

 Description of the operational environment

-Figure 6.1 indicates two fronthaul links.
+Figure 6.1 indicates three fronthaul links.
 The first fronthaul link utilizes terahertz carrier frequencies to feed 5G signals to the user terminals in a small cell.
 The second utilizes RoF link to feed 5G signals to RAU, which cannot be electrically connected by terahertz carrier frequencies due to long distance and propagation high attenuation.
 Two links have the similar performance regarding waveform transmission which can be called radio over X where X is either terahertz or fiber [3].
+The third link which is called RoRoF (Radio on Radio over Fiber) combines two above links to transmit/receive the radio signals from/to the user terminals.
+In Figure 6.1, RoF is defined as a fiber-optic transmission of waveform for radiocommunication services [2].
+Although Radio on Teraherzt (RoT) is not defined by ITU-T, RoT can be defined as a terahertz transmission of waveform for radiocommunication services.

-Figure 6.1 Mobile fronthaul using RoF.
+Figure 6.1 Mobile fronthaul using RoT, RoF and RoRoF.

+Figure 6.2 explains the principle of encapsulation of microwave signals to terathertz.
+Microwave sugnals such as LTE and LTE-Advanced are upconverted to terahertz, and then transmitted to the air.
+The disadvantage of RoT is a short transmission distance because of high propagation attenuation, however the transmission distance can be extended by introducing RoF technologies in RoT, as shown in Figure 6.3.
+The RoT signals are converted to the optical signals, and transmitted to relay RAU.
+The terahertz which carriers microwave signals is detected and transmitted to RAU for a small cell.
+Due to the extremely low transmission loss, the distance between M/dMU and relay RAU can be extended on the condition that latency and availability are satisfied.

+Figure 6.2 Encapsulation of microwave signals to terahertz

+Figure 6.3 Blockdiagram of Radio on Terahertz over Fiber

-Figure 6.2 shows the detailed blockdiagram of each fronthaul.
+Figure 6.4 shows the detailed blockdiagram of each fronthaul.
 In this figure, a modulation and demodulation unit represents one partial BTS located in the network side and a radio antenna unit represents the other partial BTS located in the antenna side (RAU).
 Taking the above situation into account, mobile fronthaul should be defined as the connection between one and the other of separated radio transceiver functions within the BTS.
 In addition, mobile fronthaul link should be also defined as a link to establish a mobile fronthaul.
 The Radio orver Terahertz (RoT) link corresponds to mobile fronthaul link whose carrier frequencies are terahertz waves and its transmission medium is air, while the RoF link whose carrier frequencies are light waves and its transmission medium is fiber cable.

-Figure 6.2 Definition of mobile fronthaul [2].
+Figure 6.4 Definition of mobile fronthaul [2].